frosas/last.fm-historic-tag-ranking/README.md

 1. export a CSV of all your scrobbles from https://mainstream.ghan.nl/export.html and put it somewhere in this folder
 1. update the `SCROBBLES_CSV` variable inside `index.js` to match your downloaded filename
 1. run `npm install`
-1. run `npm start -s > out.csv` to get your tag ranking
+1. run `npm start` to get your tag ranking

 ## visualizing the data with Datawrapper